“I don’t think this is a good idea,” Jack replied. He was not too keen on being separated and trapped.

 Once again, the voices of the Sphinx chattered wildly when they saw Zero’s group walk up.

 “Quiet!”
 The first Sphinx yelled.
 “We got a Drezo Regalia in our presence.”

 “Drezo Regalia?
 The Drezo Regalia.”
 The Sphinx squeaked.
 Their voice became smaller and smaller.
-For a moment Zero thought he had sensed fear in their voice.
-Their whole demeanor changed into serious mode.
+For a moment, Zero thought he had sensed fear in their voice.
+Then, their whole demeanor changed into serious mode.

 “Young dragon.
 Why have you come here?”

 “The Golden Eye.
 Ah yes.
 The ancient contract between man and dragon.
 Are these humans, elves, and dwarfs your companions?”